-In order to ensure compliance with all new sustainability regulations throughout the whole FWU Group, an ESG group project was set up, the responsibility for which has subsequently been transferred to a line function of the FWU Group.
-This line function brings together the key and monitoring functions of the local FWU Group companies at a central level and now also coordinates the local ESG initiatives.
+In order to ensure compliance with all new sustainability regulations, an ESG function was implemented.
+This line function coordinates the local ESG initiatives.
 Through that, the risk of being or becoming uncompliant with sustainability regulation is mitigated.

 C.7.3.2 Sustainability risk at FWU Life Austria